Digital shield in cyberspace with a person selecting it with their finger.

 3. Once you complete the “Cybersecurity Awareness Training 2025” module and the “Cybersecurity Awareness Training Quiz,” you have successfully completed the training.

 4. No further action is needed.
-You will NOT receive a certificate of completion or confirmation email.
+You will not receive a certificate of completion or confirmation email.

-Student training is NOT tracked and will not show up in your learning transcript.
+Student training is not tracked and will not show up in your learning transcript.
 As a student, you can verify your completion by checking the Canvas Gradebook.
 Your grade will show as 100% if you fully completed the training.

 Are new employees required to take Cybersecurity Awareness Training within 30 days of hire?